mikkokallio/bicep-workshop/docs/unit_2.md

 }
 ```
 - Test deployment.
 Note: The deployment may now take several minutes because of the SQL server.
+- View the db in portal.
+Can you log in using SQL authentication?

 [<<< Previous](https://github.com/mikkokallio/bicep-workshop/blob/main/docs/unit_1.md) [Next >>>](https://github.com/mikkokallio/bicep-workshop/blob/main/docs/unit_3.md)